A rare asseveration was made by the Master of Whisperers, Varys, while describing power in Westeros- ‘A very small man can cast a very large shadow.’

 As a teenager obsessed with the ‘Game of Thrones’ TV Series as well as ‘A Song of Ice and Fire’ book series, I am often pointed out by my elders, that, the series is disturbing for children, at many levels and is highly inappropriate for youngsters.
 Well, this makes me feel like sticking ‘em with the pointy end.

 Personally, I love Game of Thrones.
+It’s one of its kind that does not present a picture perfect world.
 It’s not only the amazing storyline and the very unexpected plot twists.
 It’s the way my heart paces at the speed of light every time Ygritte looks Jon Snow in the eyes and claims that he knows nothing.
 It’s the nail marks on my palms when I clutch my hands too hard every time I re watch The Battle of the Bastards.
 The triumphant feeling, I get every time Arya cuts a name off her list.
 The smile that appears on my face every time Daenerys says “Dracarys” and somebody is burnt to death.
 (Ok, that last one was kind of violent but it’s so satisfying.)

 Apart from the heart melting ships, the transfixing action and the most scintillating combination of Fantasy and depictions of Reality, there are countless number of quotes and incidents throughout the series that allow the viewers to discover a very unique perspective to family, loyalty, money, strength and survival.
 Here are the five most important things Game of Thrones has taught me-